Undergraduate Academic Policies

 Official vs. Unofficial Withdrawal

-The College strongly recommends a direct communication with the student’s advisor so that the withdrawal can be expedited.
+The University strongly recommends a direct communication with the student’s advisor so that the withdrawal can be expedited.

 Students are counseled about potential ramifications of their specific withdrawal, which may potentially include: delay in academic progress, delay in graduation, financial liability, and/or loss of future financial aid.